A batch statement allows to run many queries at once.

 batch.append_statement("INSERT INTO ks.tab(a, b) VALUES(5, 6)");

-// Batch values is a tuple of 3 tuples containing values for each query
+// Batch values is a tuple of 3 tuples containing values for each statement

 // Run the batch